Five Safety Lessons Learned from the Demise of Titanic

 Safety headlines grab attention with catastrophe, accidents, fines, and pointing fingers.
-This April 15th marks the 103rd year anniversary of one of the most talked about safety tragedies of 20th century.
+This April 15th marks the 103rd year anniversary of one of the most talked about safety tragedies of the 20th century.
 The sinking of Titanic killed more than 1,500 passengers and crew, shocking the world, as it had been touted as the safest ship ever built—up to that point.

 What we don't talk about as much are the lessons learned from past mistakes.
 We don't celebrate the improvements, ideas generated, shared, and implemented for future use.
-It can be difficult to measure potential energy, such as the accidents or deaths avoided without some type of benchmark.
+It can be difficult to measure potential energy, such as accidents or deaths avoided without some type of benchmark.

 Here are 5 lessons about Titanic that impacted the safety of future vessels.

 Titanic was only supplied with enough lifeboats/jackets for half of its maximum number of passengers.
 The Board of Trade had no safety regulations in place for a ship of that size.
 The only requirement in place was the 1894 Merchant Shipping Act, which required that the number of lifeboats is in direct proportion with the ship's gross tonnage.
 That rule may have sufficed, however, the act only provided calculations for ships up to 10,000 tons, in which 16 lifeboats were required.
 Titanic was about 46,000 tons and carried 20 lifeboats.